FIRST-Tech-Challenge/FtcRobotController/README.md

 * Fixes issue in UVC driver where some cameras (e.g. certain MS Lifecams) which reported frame intervals as rounded rather than truncated values (e.g. `666667*100ns` instead of `666666*100ns` for 15FPS) would fail to start streaming.
 * Adds support in UVC driver for virtual PTZ control
 * Adds support in UVC driver for gain (ISO) control
 * Adds support in UVC driver for enabling/disable AE priority.
-This setting provides a means to tell the camera firmware either
+This setting provides a means to tell the myCamera firmware either
     * A) It can undershoot the requested frame rate in order to provide a theoretically better image (i.e. with a longer exposure than the inter-frame period of the selected frame rate allows)
     * B) It *must* meet the inter-frame deadline for the selected frame rate, even if the image may be underexposed as a result
 * Adds support for the Control Hub OS 1.1.2 Robot Controller watchdog